|

 As one of Australia’s most popular tourist destinations, Sydney has plenty of options for choosing accommodations.
 It caters to all types of travellers, from those with plenty of money to spend on luxury pads to budget-conscious nomads just looking for a good night’s rest.

-When it comes to finding a place to stay in Wollongong, you may not have as many options as you would find in Sydney.
+Otherwise, in Wollongong, you may not have as many options as you would find in Sydney.
 Still, luckily the limited choices are convenient and comfortable.
-Opt for one of the city’s most popular hotels, or enjoy proximity to the beach with one of the many seaside accommodation options.
+Opt for one of the more popular city centre hotels, or enjoy proximity to the beach with one of the many seaside accommodation options.

 The Royal Coast Track is definitely worth the visit